TinoDidriksen/cv/README.md

 So you want to begin making games, maybe you already started on one, maybe you and a few friends decided to try being a studio.
 Think you got what it takes?
 Of course you do, or at least you can…

 ---

+**Amongst the Stars (SciFi Flash Fiction, 2015)**, [http://365tomorrows.com/10/17/amongst-the-stars/](http://365tomorrows.com/10/17/amongst-the-stars/)

+The crying boy slunk down by the obelisk. &quot;Everyone says you listen at these stones&quot;, he whispered, &quot;so if you really do exist, please take me away from here.
+Read more...

+---